FormidableLabs/victory-docs/src/content/docs/victory-histogram.md

 **`VictoryHistogram` uses [`d3.bin`](https://observablehq.com/@d3/d3-bin) to do binning.**

 The `bins` prop is used to specify how the data will be binned.
 There are a few options for this, the first being passing no value, ie the default behavior, which is letting `d3.bin` generate the buckets based on the data.
 The second is passing a number, which specifies _approximately_ the number of bins to generate, this is not a guarantee (see `d3.bin` for more details).
-The last options are passing an array of numbers or dates (depending on your data), this array represents an array of thresholds.
-So for example if you passed `[0, 10, 20, 35]`, you'd get 3 bins, that would look like [0, 10) , [10, 20), \[20, 35\].
+The last options are passing an array of numbers or dates (depending on the data), this array represents an array of thresholds.
+So for example if the bin prop provided is `[0, 10, 20, 35]`, this would result in 3 bins, that would look like [0, 10) , [10, 20), \[20, 35\].

-This prop allows for a lot of flexibility in how you display your data.
-For example if you want to have uneven sized bins, you can do that.
-If you want to group your data by days, weeks, or years, you can do that as well.
+This prop allows for a lot of flexibility in how the data is displayed.
+For example it is possible to have uneven sized bins if so desired.
+It is also possible to group the data by days, weeks, or years.

 ```playground
 <VictoryChart